Lemon-Stevie/Lemon-Stevie-Pad/README.md

 3. Run Lemon Stevie Pad.ahk

-4. To show or hide the keypad press the "middle mouse button" and scroll the mouse wheel up and down, edit the hotkeys to your own prefernce in the settings .ini.
+4. To show or hide the keypad press the "middle mouse button" and scroll the mouse wheel up and down, edit the hotkeys to your own preference in the settings .ini.

 5. To position the the keypad hold Shift+X and drag the window the coordinates will be saved in settings.ini.